TimoSaemann/ENet/weights/snapshots_encoder/README.md

-# The snapshots of the encoder training are saved here
+The snapshots of the encoder training are saved here.